the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-repro.md

 - Not communicating the project vision clearly/often enough to the other team members.
 - Not ensuring that all stakeholders were fully aware of the nature of the project.
 - Not understanding that project design is about people first.
 Designs motivate stakeholders and allow collaboration and inclusion.
-- I guess I wrote these as actions I wish I had done better - Setting short- and long-term milestones, communicating and enforcing norms for collaborator engagement, delegating work and project management tasks.
+- I guess I wrote these as actions I wish I had done better - Not setting short- and long-term milestones, communicating and enforcing norms for collaborator engagement, delegating work and project management tasks.
 - Not having documentation besides final reports.
 When being asked the code or dataset (raw and process), step by step process from preparing data to getting the results, lack of documented guidance in one places made it hard to trace the project with all team members (classic problem).
 - Not properly taking into account the degree to which requirements will change throughout a project - which happens a lot in academia - and the effect this has on designs that then also need to change.
 - Trying to plan too much at the beginning and never getting started.